Storce/joewangme-frontend/blogs/starting.md

 ---

 I started writing for fun in fifth grade, when I got my first diary.
 It was a light-green, small notebook with hard cover.
 I wrote things in Mandarin, mostly documenting littles things on a whim.
 My second diary was a white-and-blue fabric covered notebook.
 I started writing in Portuguese.
 I wrote about all my troubles and reflections in secondary school.
-As I loved to the US for college, I moved digital.
+As I moved to the US for college, I moved digital.
 I started writing in English, and used my essays to reflect about deeper thoughts.
 Their lengths vary a lot, anything from 20 to 1000 words.

 I hate writing for class.
 Essays were not my strong suit, partially because I had to juggle a few languages.
 However, I’ve always enjoyed writing for myself: I don’t have to worry about following a structure, using precise grammar, or making things clear for other readers.
 Writing for myself is like dumping everything in my head onto a paper, effortless.